What Happens During the Event of an Alarm?

 Burglary (Entry, Motion, Glassbreak, Panic Button)

 When a burglary sensor is triggered (Entry, Motion, Glassbreak, or a Panic Button), our Monitoring Center is informed immediately.
 The monitoring service will attempt to reach your Primary Contacts to inform you of the alarm and determine whether the police should be dispatched.
 They'll ask for your Safe Word and if you wish to cancel dispatch (not send emergency authorities).
 Otherwise, the monitoring center will dispatch emergency authorities.
+If the Panic Button is configured to be silent (duress), you will not receive a text or phone call.
+Our Monitoring Center will request emergency services to be dispatched to your location without reaching out.

 Please note, giving the wrong Safe Word will result in dispatch.
 You won't be told you got it wrong to protect anyone who may be under duress.
 Missing the phone calls to your Primary Contacts will also result in police dispatch.
 Make sure to save our Monitoring Center’s number (855-693-4911) to your phone, and allow SimpliSafe to bypass any Do Not Disturb or silenced features using the steps here.